 - You and your spouse feel apathetic toward one another.
 The fire of arguments can cause harm, but ice can cause just as much harm when spouses ignore each other.
 When each spouse feels nothing—not even negative emotions about the other, it may be time to go to marriage counseling.

-When you reach out to Thriveworks Westminster, you may be meeting with your therapist the following day.
-Let’s get started.
-Call today.
+When you reach out to Thriveworks Westminster, you may be meeting with your therapist the following day–call or go online to get started.